appath/dotfiles/README.md

 Turn on some of the SSD optimized behaviour within btrfs.

+* autodefrag
+Will detect random writes into existing files and kick off background defragging.

 * noatime

 Under read intensive work-loads, specifying noatime significantly improves performance because no new access time information needs to be written.